Blue Light Facts That Every Computer Worker Should Know (Update 2020)

 It certainly does come from these devices;

-however, it comes from a range of other sources too including LED lights and florescent lights.
+however, it comes from a range of other sources too including LED lights and fluorescent lights.

 And, you might not be aware that the biggest source of blue light is actually the sun.